 4. Personal Intimacy

 This type of conflict revolves around sexual needs/desires.
 It is often caused when one partner’s sexual needs/desires greatly vary from those of the other.
+The conflict can further escalate if infidelity is involved.

 When one of the partners in the relationship constantly feels insecure, this can cause arguments, bickering, and conflicts.
 In extreme cases of insecurity, it can also lead to all kinds of accusations that make any conversation difficult.